kblomdahl/dream-go/contrib/README.md

 ## Training Environment

-The following three docker images are part of the training environment:
+The following two docker images are part of the training environment:

-* `dream_go/evaluator:0.5.0`
 * `dream_go/trainer:0.5.0`
 * `dream_go/worker:0.5.0`